-Hari is a Research Fellow in the Department of Bioengineering at Imperial College London.
+Hari is an Honorary Senior Lecturer in the Department of Bioengineering at Imperial College London.
 He did his undergraduate studies 2004-2008 in the Department of Mechanical Engineering, where he also later completed his PhD titled "Blast loading of fibre reinforced polymer composite structures".

 Other research interests include: